shreytailor/terminator/README.md

 The `yarn dev:server` and `yarn dev:client` both support hot reloading, so any changes in the codebase will be reflected straightaway without having to re-run the scripts.

 > Note that if changes are made to the `core` package, you will need to re-run the `yarn build:core` command and possibly restart the frontend and backend.

+## Roadmap

+To view the roadmap for this project, visit the [wiki homepage](https://github.com/shreytailor/terminator/wiki).